Tanishq-Banyal/android-sdl2-fractals/README.md

 ### Gradle

-The project is based on Gradle 5.
+The project is compatible with Gradle 5 and 6.
-Android build Tools are set to 27.0.3 in file settings.gradle.
+Android build Tools are set to 28.0.0 in file settings.gradle.
 Make sure to download those tools via Android Studio.

 ### Libraries